No items found.

 One of the fundamental principles of ACT is acceptance, which involves acknowledging and embracing complex thoughts, emotions, and experiences instead of struggling against them.
 By cultivating acceptance, individuals can reduce their psychological distress and gain a sense of inner peace.

 Another crucial aspect of ACT is a commitment to values-based actions.
 This involves clarifying what truly matters to individuals and taking steps towards living a life consistent with their values.
-Individuals can find a deeper sense of purpose and fulfillment by aligning their actions with their values.
+Aligning their actions with their values can help individuals find a deeper sense of purpose and fulfillment.

 ACT techniques, such as cognitive defusion, experiential exercises, and committed action plans, facilitate psychological flexibility and help individuals overcome life obstacles.
 These techniques can be applied across various healthcare settings, including therapy sessions, group interventions, and self-help resources.